CURLOPT_WRITEDATA - pointer passed to the write callback

 A data pointer to pass to the write callback.
-If you use the CURLOPT_WRITEFUNCTION option, this is the pointer you'll get in that callback's 4th argument.
-If you don't use a write callback, you must make pointer a 'FILE *' (cast to 'void *') as libcurl will pass this to fwrite(3) when writing data.
+If you use the CURLOPT_WRITEFUNCTION option, this is the pointer you get in that callback's fourth and last argument.
+If you do not use a write callback, you must make pointer a 'FILE *' (cast to 'void *') as libcurl passes this to fwrite(3) when writing data.

-The internal CURLOPT_WRITEFUNCTION will write the data to the FILE * given with this option, or to stdout if this option hasn't been set.
+The internal CURLOPT_WRITEFUNCTION writes the data to the FILE * given with this option, or to stdout if this option has not been set.

-If you're using libcurl as a win32 DLL, you MUST use a CURLOPT_WRITEFUNCTION if you set this option or you will experience crashes.
+If you are using libcurl as a Windows DLL, you MUST use a CURLOPT_WRITEFUNCTION if you set this option or you might experience crashes.